mfitz/lottery-applet/README.md

 Running the applet
 ============

-You can then unpack the subsequent zip file to a local directory, wherein you will see a new subdirectory called something like "lottery-applet-1.0-SNAPSHOT".
+Having built a distro, you can unpack the subsequent zip file to a local directory, wherein you will see a new subdirectory called something like "lottery-applet-1.0-SNAPSHOT".
 Inside this directory you will find a jar file, an image file, and an HTML file.
 You can run the applet locally using the JDK's appletviewer tool:

     appletviewer lottery-applet.html